 Cytoplasmic Granules Index

 Although intracellular granules are frequently present in histological preparations, they are often difficult to identify with the H & E stain and may be required to be demonstrated more prominently.
-Most often this is to identify mast cells, tissue eosinophils and plasma cells, which may increase in numbers in various conditions, and Nissl bodies in nerve cell cytoplasm.
+Most often this is to identify mast cells, tissue eosinophils and plasma cells, which may increase in numbers in various conditions, and Nissl bodies in brain cells, often as a means of estimating nerve cell distribution.
+Melanin is important due to its association with malignant melanomas, and enterochromaffin due to its association with carcinoid tumours.

 The selective demonstration of other granules may only be required very infrequently for diagnostic purposes, if at all.
-Paneth cell granules and the juxtaglomerular apparatus are examples.
-In addition, some granules may be found in endocrine cells and in enterochromaffin cells of the intestinal tract in addition to those found in Paneth cells.
+Paneth cell granules, for example.